selcarmesan/Homework5/docs/README.txt

 The view package contains the available view for the model, a textual representation.
 The main class is placed in pawns board package outside of model and view.
 The docs folder contains the deck config file.

+HW5 CHANGES:
+Separated PlaceCard and IsMoveValid into two distinct methods rather than only containing placeCard.